DamnWidget/anaconda/README.md

         }
     }

-You can add additional python extra paths that should be used for autocompletion purposes setting a list of paths separated by comma using the user setting ``extra_paths``:
+You can add additional python extra paths that should be used for autocompletion purposes setting a list of paths using the user setting ``extra_paths``:

     {
         // ...

         "settings": {
-            "extra_paths": "/opt/sublime_text_3,/usr/share/mypythonpackage"
+            "extra_paths":
+            [
+                "/opt/sublime_text_3",
+                "/usr/share/mypythonpackage"
+            ]
         }
     }